Polaris

 Tips

-/visual-feedbackfor UI iteration.
+• Use /visual-feedback for UI iteration.
 Install Agentation in your project, and humans can annotate the live page in the browser while Claude picks up fixes via MCP.
-The bootstrap skills offer this as an optional step, or invoke/visual-feedbackfor the workflow. - When in doubt, check the skills.
-They're in
+The bootstrap skills offer this as an optional step, or invoke /visual-feedback for the workflow.